rangle/ngCourse2/handout/why_angular_2.md

 Angular 2 was designed for mobile from the ground up.
 Aside from limited processing power, mobile devices have other features and limitations that separate them from traditional computers.
-Touch interfaces, limited screen real estate, and mobile hardware have all been considered in Angular 2.
+Touch interfaces, limited screen real estate and mobile hardware have all been considered in Angular 2.

 Desktop computers will also see dramatic improvements in performance and responsiveness.